RyabovNick/collegedubna/pages/README.md

 TODO: common, education, eduStandarts, employees, grants, struct, vacant check styles, errors

 TODO objects: Check styles.
 Maybe in the future change 1st table loading.
 Now its whole data loading.
+Idea: not doing API calls for every eduCode; make 1 call and access to data with vuex filters and getters with arguments

 TODO style from every page to main.css!!!